iamhyw/SwiftBinanceChain/README.md

 ### Transactions (Broadcast messages)

-Broadcast messages are a work in progress, these interfaces may change.
+Broadcast messages are an active work in progress, signing is not complete and these interfaces may change.

 ```swift
 let binance = BinanceChain()